batiste/sprite.js/doc/source/index.rst

 .. js:attribute:: Cycle.done

-    Can be used to check if the cycle has completed.
+    This attribute can checked to know if the cycle has completed.
 The value stays false if cycle is repeating.

 .. js:attribute:: Cycle.repeat